klees/ILIAS/docs/documentation/input-processing.md

 The inspection and processing of user input is of crucial importance for the security of a software system.
-Every input to the system may become a possible attack vector and compromise security qualities of the software when carelessly rocessed.
+Every input to the system may become a possible attack vector and compromise security qualities of the software when carelessly processed.
 Data propagating into the system thus must be inspected and, in case of doubt, be discarded from further processing as early as possible.

-This document attempts to show the current state of the art of input processing in ILIAS and outline a way to improve that processing by proposing changes regarding code as well as processes.
+This document attempts to show the current state of art of input processing in ILIAS and outlines a way to improve that processing by proposing changes regarding code as well as processes.
 The document was created on request of and under involvement of the Technical Board of the ILIAS-Society.